spentelow/532_Group_22/README.md

 The founders of this app are (Cal Schafer, Ifeanyi Anene, Sasha Babicki, Steffen Pentelow) lovely Masters of Data Science (MDS) students at The University of British Columbia.

 The development of this app is overseen by our wonderful DSCI 532: Data Visualizations II Instructor and the respective teaching assistants TAs (Analise, Andy, Chris, Afshin).
-We are from different backgrounds,
+A pictorial visualization of our proposed dashboard can be seen below.